 Some of the reasons for surgical removal of uterine fibroids include:

 - If there is still concern that the uterine growth could be cancer: In these cases, the doctor is not certain that the growth is actually a benign fibroid.
 Unusually rapid growth is a sign that a uterine growth may be cancerous.
-The growth must be removed and closely examined for signs of more dangerous conditions.
+The growth must be removed and examined by a pathologist for signs of more dangerous conditions.

 - If other pelvic surgery is already being done: There are other reasons for pelvic surgery, such as ovarian disease.

-- If all medical treatments have failed to stop bleeding complications.
+- If all medical treatments have failed to stop bleeding or other complications.

 Surgery for fibroids

 There are three major categories of surgery for fibroids.

 - Hysterectomy: Removal of the uterus is called a hysterectomy.
 Fibroids are the most common reason that hysterectomies are performed in the United States.
 Advantages are that: (1) the fibroids never return (the only "cure" for fibroids); (2) the woman will never have another menstrual period (which some, but not all women, find to be an advantage); and (3) contraception is no longer a concern.
 It is easy to understand, therefore, that the best candidates for hysterectomy have already finished their childbearing.